jdouglas9025/jdouglas9025.github.io/README.md

 # Jacob's Programming Portfolio

-Howdy!

 Welcome to my programming portfolio!
 My name is Jacob, and I’m an aspiring software engineer with a passion for cybersecurity.
 I'm currently wrapping up a B.S. in Computer Science from the University of Georgia.
-I've also been recently accepted to Georgia
+I've also recently been accepted to Georgia
-Tech's online M.S. in Computer Science for Fall 2024 admission.
+Tech's online M.S. in Computer Science program for Fall 2024 admission.

 I originally earned a B.B.A. in Management Information Systems with an emphasis in Information Security, but I decided to return to university to expand my computer science knowledge